VasilakiG/vasilakig/README.md

 - 📫 Mail me at **vasilakigorgi@yahoo.com**

-- ⚡ Daily fun fact: **The largest diamond found in the United States was a 40.23 carat white diamond.
-It was found in 1924 and nicknamed the "Uncle Sam."**
+- ⚡ Daily fun fact: **There have been 191 coops in Bolivia since it became a sovereign country in 1825**

 <h3 align="left">Connect with me:</h3>
 <p align="left">